C3S/collecting_society_docker/README.rst

 For a list of command/action configuration variables, see the comments in ``./project.yml``.

-Batch tasks will use the key/value pairs of its parent.
+Batch tasks will use the key/value pairs of its parent updated with itself.
 In inherited environments, tasks may be changed by using the same name of the inherited task.

 Branches
 ''''''''